Accounting Modes

 What is Cash Snapshot?

-In the Cash Snapshot, revenue and transactional credit are given to when the transaction occurs, or when the order was placed.
+In Cash Snapshot, revenue and transactional credit are given when a transaction occurs, or when an order was placed.

 Cash Snapshot is useful for understanding the amount of money coming in on any given day (cash flow).